-- 4.6 Air pollution can be caused by the creation of dust from construction or operation.
+- 4.7 Air pollution can be caused by the creation of dust from construction or operation.
 This can smother terrestrial habitats or increase the turbidity of freshwater, estuarine and coastal habitats, preventing natural processes.
-It can also contribute to nutrient enrichment, which can lead to changes in the rate of vegetative succession and habitat composition. - 4.7 The effects of dust creation are most likely to be significant if development takes place within 500m of a Habitats Site with qualifying features sensitive to these effects, such as terrestrial, freshwater or estuarine and coastal habitats, or sites designated for habitats and plant species.
-This is the distance that, in our experience, provides a robust assessment of effects in plan-level HRA and meets with the agreement of Natural England. - 4.8 Habitats Sites that may be adversely affected by the creation of dust as a result of development as part of the ELJWP are those within the ELJWP area or within 500m of its boundary with habitats sensitive to dust, i.e.: - Epping Forest SAC (qualifying habitats). - 4.9 Epping Forest SAC's stag beetle population may be indirectly affected by dust, if the impact of dust is significant enough to reduce the extent of woodland that stag beetle rely on.
-However, the scale of potential impact from dust due to the ELJWP is not considered likely to have significant effects on stag beetle, either within the SAC or at any functionally linked land within 500m of the SAC. - 4.10 All other Habitats Sites are located over 500m from the ELJWP area boundary at the closest point and/or do not support qualifying features likely to be sensitive to the effects of dust.
+It can also contribute to nutrient enrichment, which can lead to changes in the rate of vegetative succession and habitat composition. - 4.8 The effects of dust creation are most likely to be significant if development takes place within 500m of a Habitats Site with qualifying features sensitive to these effects, such as terrestrial, freshwater or estuarine and coastal habitats, or sites designated for habitats and plant species.
+This is the distance that, in our experience, provides a robust assessment of effects in plan-level HRA and meets with the agreement of Natural England. - 4.9 Habitats Sites that may be adversely affected by the creation of dust as a result of development as part of the ELJWP are those within the ELJWP area or within 500m of its boundary with habitats sensitive to dust, i.e.: - Epping Forest SAC (qualifying habitats). - 4.10 It is primarily Epping Forest's qualifying beech habitat that would be affected by air pollution, although its qualifying species (stag beetles) may also be indirectly affected by dust, if the impact of dust is significant enough to reduce the extent of woodland that stag beetle rely on.
+However, the scale of potential impact from dust due to the ELJWP is not considered likely to have significant effects on stag beetle, either within the SAC or at any functionally linked land within 500m of the SAC.
+Therefore only direct impacts on the qualifying habitats of the SAC are screened in.

-- 4.11 Policies that could result in activities that produce dust are: - Policy JWP2: Safeguarding and Provision of Waste Capacity; and - Policy JWP6: Deposit of Waste on Land.
+- 4.11 All other Habitats Sites are located over 500m from the ELJWP area boundary at the closest point and/or do not support qualifying features likely to be sensitive to the effects of dust. - 4.12 Policies that could result in activities that produce dust are: - Policy JWP2: Safeguarding and Provision of Waste Capacity; and - Policy JWP6: Deposit of Waste on Land.